 Currently Bitcoin retains its reputation as the most popular digital asset for investors.
-Bitcoin also remains the largest cryptocurrency with a market value hovering around \$780 Billion USD - placing it within the top 10 most-valuable traded assets in the world (Source: www.companiesmarketcap.com as at 29 September 2021).
+Bitcoin also remains the largest cryptocurrency with a market value in 2025 hovering around \$1.9 trillion USD - placing it within the top 10 most-valuable traded assets in the world.